Natural Sciences · Engineering · Mathematics · Economics

 Total 50 hours

-select one academic track + supplementary AI component,
+select one academic track +

 complete a capstone project